 interface to be interesting in a collections API.
 And extending

-the TCollection interface they might as well extend the
+interface they might as well extend the

 In JCF stacks are merely special implementations of